-Risk Management: If a decision is taken that further control is required this may take the form of:

-- a.
-Controlling the risk for example putting in place actions to mitigate or minimise the risk.
-After additional controls required have been agreed the line manager should identify and assign a person who has responsibility for ensuring that these additional controls are implemented.
+- 8.2.10 Risk Management: If a decision is taken that further mitigations are required this may take the form of: - a) Controlling the risk for example putting in place actions to mitigate or minimise the risk.
+After additional mitigations required have been agreed the line manager should identify and assign a person who has responsibility for ensuring that these additional mitigations are implemented.
 It is the responsibility of the line manager to inform the identified person of their responsibility.
-Additional controls should be reviewed on an annual basis or more frequently as deemed necessary by the line manager.
-In some cases, following review of the additional controls, the residual risk rating will not be acceptable and additional controls may be required.
-These should be recorded in the Risk assessment monitoring / action update log (Appendix 3b). - b.
-Monitoring the risk For those risks deemed acceptable the monitoring process must be implemented.
-These are risks where existing controls are considered acceptable to mitigate against the risk.
+Additional mitigations should be reviewed on an annual basis or more frequently as deemed necessary by the line manager.
+In some cases, following review of the additional mitigations, the residual risk rating will not be acceptable and additional mitigations may be required.
+These should be recorded in the Risk assessment monitoring / action update log (Appendix 3b). - b) Monitoring the risk For those risks deemed acceptable the monitoring process must be implemented.
+These are risks where existing mitigations are considered acceptable to mitigate against the risk.
 The review date and the risk status of 'monitoring' needs to be documented on the risk assessment form and reflected on the risk register.
-Monitoring should be reviewed every six months or more frequently if deemed necessary by the line manager (See Appendix 3b). - c.
-Transferring the risk for example outsourcing the activity to another agency that will be responsible for the activity and the attending risks.

-d.
-Avoiding the risk - for example stopping the activity associated with the risk.
+Monitoring should be reviewed every six months or more frequently if deemed necessary by the line manager (See Appendix 3c. - c) Transferring the risk for example outsourcing the activity to another agency that will be responsible for the activity and the attending risks. - Avoiding the risk for example stopping the activity associated with the risk.
 This is not always an option or desirable in the context of positive risk taking.